ansys/scade-almgw-msoffice/doc/source/getting-started/index.rst

 The ``ansys-scade-almgw-msoffice`` package supports only the versions of Python delivered with Ansys SCADE, starting from 2021 R2:

-* 2021 R2 through 2023 R1: Python 3.7
+* 2021 R2 to 2023 R1: Python 3.7
 * 2023 R2 and later: Python 3.10

 Install in user mode
 --------------------
 The following steps are for installing Ansys SCADE ALM Gateway connector for MS-Office in user mode.
-If you want to contribute to Ansys SCADE ALM Gateway connector for MS-Office, see :ref:`contribute_scade_almgw_msoffice` for the steps for installing in developer mode.
+If you want to contribute to Ansys SCADE ALM Gateway connector for MS-Office, see :ref:`contribute_scade_almgw_msoffice` for installing in developer mode.

 #.
 Before installing Ansys SCADE ALM Gateway connector for MS-Office in user mode, run this command to ensure that
    you have the latest version of `pip`_: